 It may feel natural for you to continue living at your property during its extension, but, if you can, consider moving out for a while.
 Not only are you risking damaging your existing property and gathering up dust, but you might also slow down the whole process of extending your house.
 The builders will have to work slower, more carefully, as they consider the safety of the people living in the house.
 Not only will it prolong the whole process, but it will also make it more expensive in turn.
 However, we carry out extensions both with and without clients living on-site, so we have experience in adapting to customers’ lifestyles on that matter.

 Consult with your neighbours

 While this may seem not to be a necessary step, it is always better to keep friendly relationships with your neighbours.
 Talk to them, tell them about your house extension plans.
 Invite them for a cup of coffee and ask them if they are okay with it.
-Not so long ago, we’ve had people write to use about their house extension.
-Only through dialog, they managed to come to agreement with their neighbours.
+Not so long ago, we’ve had people write to us about their house extension.
+Only through dialogue, they managed to come to agreement with their neighbours.

 Stay calm and let them have their own opinion, even if they do not agree with your plans.
 Try, if possible, to reach a middle ground, but do not let the neighbours dictate to you how to proceed with the project.
 Remember that you are doing this out of your own goodwill.